vedph/cadmus-general/docs/metadata.md

   - name (`string` 📚 `metadata-names`)
   - value (`string`)

->Note that by convention the metadatum name `id` is reserved to represent one or more human-friendly identifiers assigned to the item including this part.
+>Note that by convention the metadatum name `eid` is reserved to represent one or more human-friendly identifiers assigned to the item including this part.